beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 * TornadoVM Version: >= 0.9
 * AWS AMI Version: 1.6.0

-If the OpenCL ICD loaders are installed correctly, the output of the ```clinfo``` it should be the following:
+If the OpenCL ICD loaders are installed correctly, the output of the ```clinfo``` should be the following:

 ```bash
 $ clinfo